The Age Discrimination in Employment Act: Everything You Need to Know

 However, it would be unlawful for the business enterprise to refuse to hire an experienced individual primarily based on the applicant's age, due to the fact older employees have more experience in and/or abilities than the location requires.
 Though the older employee may get bored and quit the activity after a short time.

 If you need help with any issues surrounding age discrimination in employment, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.